Peppermint French Toast

 Peppermint French Toast is fun, festive, and easy to make.
 With just a few ingredients and minimal prep time, this easy breakfast recipe is perfect for the holidays!

-I like to top this French toast with crushed candy canes and a drizzle of chocolate syrup.
-How fun with this be to serve on Christmas morning?
+I like to top mine with crushed candy canes and a drizzle of chocolate syrup, how fun would this be for Christmas morning?

 Ingredients in Peppermint French Toast: